hustf/BitmapMapsExtras.jl/README.md

 ## Streamlines

 The familiar example is tracing a curve directly downhill from a point.
 Doing this accurately requires that we make continuous domains.
-We do this internally with `DirectionAtXY` or `BidirectionAtXY` types.
+We do this internally with `Vec2AtXY` or `BidirectionAtXY` types.

-`DirectionAtXY` enables integration along lines of descent or ascent.
+`Vec2AtXY` enables integration along lines of descent or ascent.
 Visually, that traces out a streamline.
 If we are only interested in the streamline shape for graphical purposes, we can integrate `𝐧ₚᵤ` (the pure direction of descent) instead of `𝐧ₚ`.
 The result of integration along such a path is simple the elevation difference between start and finish.

 `BidirectionAtXY` enables streamline integration along lines of curvature.
 Since curvature is a matrix rather than a vector, we must choose between following lines of maximal or minimal curvature.
 The result of integration along such a line is change in steepness angle.
 However, since we're dealing with 2.5D height maps, this restricts the range to <-π, π>.
 By intuition, any streamline ought to be cyclic, or end in a plane like a lake.